slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you want to build a ship, don’t herd people together to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea."
 -- Antoine de Saint Exupery [1900]*

+> *"The leader has to be practical and a realist, yet must talk the language of the visionary and the idealist."
+-- Eric Hoffer [1902]*

+> *"One of the tests of leadership is the ability to recognize a problem before it becomes an emergency."
+-- Arnold Glasow [1905]*

 > *"Only the guy who isn’t rowing has time to rock the boat."
 -- Jean-Paul Sartre [1905]*

+> *"Management has a lot to do with answers.
+Leadership is a function of questions.
+And the first question for a leader always is: «Who do we intend to be?» Not «What are we going to do?» but «Who do we intend to be?»" (...)
+"The first responsibility of a leader is to define reality.
+The last is to say thank you."
+-- Max DePree [1924]*

+> *"Leadership is the capacity to translate vision into reality."
+-- Warren Bennis [1925]*

 > *"You can tell a bully from a leader by how they treat people who disagree with them."
 -- Miles Davis [1926]*

+> *"If you don’t understand that you work for your mislabeled «subordinates», then you know nothing of leadership.
+You know only tyranny."
+-- Dee Hock [1929]*

+> *"Lead and inspire people.
+Don’t try to manage and manipulate people.
+Inventories can be managed but people must be lead."
+-- Ross Perot [1930]*

 > *"Effective leadership is putting first things first.
 Effective management is discipline, carrying it out."
 -- Stephen Covey [1932]*

+> *"The function of leadership is to produce more leaders, not more followers."
+-- Ralph Nader [1934]*

+> *"The key to successful leadership today is influence, not authority."
+-- Kenneth Blanchard [1939]*

 > *"Leaders must be close enough to relate to others, but far enough ahead to motivate them."
 -- John C. Maxwell [1947]*